 We recommend everyone carry a conventional #12AWG, 100′ utility extension cord aboard.
-125V, 50A shore power fittings are very uncommon and we never encountered one during our Great Loop cruise.
+125V, 50A shore power fittings are very uncommon and we never encountered one during our Great Loop cruise in 2007.
 We did encounter residential 240V, 50A outlets (like those used on residential electric range/ovens and kilns) in various places along the Erie Canal system and some pubic walls.
 Because we had an adapter to access those outlets, we had shore power when others did not.

 - Bicycles: useful to many cruisers for local outings, exploring and shopping.
-Carried on deck, bicycles are in a very hostile environment.
+Carried on deck, bicycles exist in a very hostile environment.
 They will rust and require significantly more maintenance than bicycles at home.
 Carried on deck, they must be physically secured when under way to avoid them becoming a hazard in lumpy sea states.

-- TV, DVR, BlueRay, Satellite TV: this again is largely a personal preference category, but it does require planning.
+- TV, DVR, BlueRay, Satellite TV: this is largely a personal preference category, but it does require planning.
 TV options are delivered in at least three flavors:

 - cable system at a marina, and

 Decision: Cruisers with ongoing personal and/or business obligations: cruisers with ongoing business interests or family obligations at home must – it goes without saying – plan ahead.
 Most of the Great Loop cruise offers reasonable proximity to airports.
-Some locations are particularly easy, like Albany and Rochester, NY, Traverse City, MI, Wilmington, NC, Washington, DC and Baltimore, MD.
+Some locations are particularly easy, like Albany and Rochester, NY, Traverse City, MI, Wilmington, NC, Norfolk, VA, Washington, DC and Baltimore, MD.
 In these locations, safe and well protected marinas are located within easy local travel distance to local airports.
 Plan these locations as stopping places from which to “go home.”

 Decision: Complete the Great Loop cruise in one year or across multiple years: This can be a complicated decision, but if you contemplate storing the boat “up north” over the winter, you must decide on a location and secure a storage contract.
 Do so early.
 Indoor heated storage is best.
 “Heated” usually means heated to a temperature slightly above freezing; 45ºF of 50ºF.